hope

 Coming Out to My Church Small Group

 I'd spent a long time laboriously looking for a community to belong, and I'd finally found one.
 With this new community, though, came a growing fear – the fear of eventually being rejected.
 If they knew me, like really knew me, would they still want to be friends with me or even associate with me at all?
-If these people were to reject me for my sexuality, I thought, it would be better to experience that rejection now by just ripping off the bandage rather than going deeper into relationships that would only be taken away later.

 Your Other Brothers Podcast | 077